 - Pictogram - symbol plus other graphic elements to convey specific hazard information.
 There are nine pictograms under GHS.
 OSHA addresses eight of the nine - environmental hazards are not governed by OSHA.

 - Signal Word is used to indicate the relative level of severity of hazard.
 DANGER is used for the more severe hazards and WARNING is used for less severe hazards.

 - Hazard Statement - describes the nature and degree of the hazard(s).

 - Precautionary Statement - phrase that describes recommended measures that should be taken to minimize or prevent adverse effects resulting from exposure or improper storage or handling.

 - Supplier Information - name, address, and telephone number of the chemical manufacturer, importer, or other responsible party.

 The signal word, hazard statement(s), and pictogram(s) must be grouped together on the shipped container label and NOT separated on the container or outside packaging.

-With this revision to the HCS, OSHA is continuing to give employers the flexibility to determine what types of workplace labels they will use.
+With the revision to the Hazard Communication Standard, OSHA continued to give employers the flexibility to determine what types of workplace labels they use.
 Employers have the ability to choose to label workplace containers either with the same label information that the chemical manufacturer or importer used on the shipped containers or with alternate labels that meet the requirements of the standard.

 Each shipped container and workplace label must be prominently displayed in English, however other languages may also be included if appropriate for your workplace.